Suffering from seasickness on a cruise ship?

 Some people have luck wearing wristbands.
 Wristbands provide a type of acupressure for the relief of seasickness.
 There is a point about an inch and a half above your wrist on the underside of the arm where the wristband applies pressure.

 The newer cruise ships today are equipped with stabilizers that significantly reduce the motion of the ships that cause seasickness.
-For those who easily succumb to motion sickness more than others will be happy to know that it is much less likely you will get seasickness on a larger ship than a smaller one.
+Those who easily succumb to motion sickness more than others will be happy to know that it is much less likely you will get seasickness on a larger ship than a smaller one.
 So the bigger the ship the better and the less it will rock!

 Choose stateroom wisely.
 When selecting a room on a cruise ship try to book a room in the middle of the ship and the lower the level the better off you will be.
 This is because the ship is the most stable mid-ship and the lower you go.
 Having a stateroom on the outside with a window will also give you a consistent view of the horizon.